-IMPORTANT: The Leelanau County Government Center is closed to the public through December 8, 2020.
+IMPORTANT: The Leelanau County Government Center is currently closed to the public.
 Additionally, the Court's normal operations and office will not be open to the public until further notice.
 Court hearings that would have been open to the public are live-streamed on YouTube.

 Please contact Probate/Family Court at (231) 256-9803

 Probate Court, Kristina Mattis: firstname.lastname@example.org

 Important Message for Clients of 86th District Court:

 UNTIL FURTHER NOTICE: For clients of the 86th District Court, the Criminal/Traffic/Civil and Probation Clerk areas will be closed to foot traffic but will be available by phone.

 HASTA NUEVO AVISO: Para los clientes del Tribunal de Distrito 86, las áreas de Criminal / Traffic / Civil y Probation Clerk estarán cerradas al tráfico peatonal pero estarán disponibles por teléfono.